thonk3/vuepress-highschoolersguide/README.md

 Simple page to show highschoolers the ropes into CS

-Built with [VuePress](https://vuepress.vuejs.org/) for simplicity, but lets try applying CI hosting.
+Built with [VuePress](https://vuepress.vuejs.org/) for simplicity and is currently Hosted by [Netlify](https://www.netlify.com/) at whatsa-cs.netlify.com.